 How to define your Perfect Store

-Defining these standards generally isn’t a one-person job: it is pragmatic, multidisciplinary work that aims at filling all the gaps between the brand plans and the sales plans.
-Your team will have to follow 3 main steps in order to build them:
+Defining these standards generally isn’t a one-person job: it is multidisciplinary work that aims at filling all the gaps between the brand plans and the sales plans.
+Most often, the task is co-owned by the heads of category management, consumer insights and go-to-market.
+There are 3 main steps for your team to follow:

 - Understand what shoppers want and list all the reasons why they would pick your products over the others